 RES699 is designed to support the student's preparation for the qualifying exam.
 The course is usually recommended to students who did not pass the first exam and are interested in making a second attempt.
-The course focuses on research methodology and theory development and introduces the students to concepts that they are expected to master before starting to work on their research proposal.
+The course focuses on development of a viable research prospectus.